AdobeDocs/workfront.en/help/product-announcements/product-releases/21.2-release-activity/21-2-project-enhancements.md

 >[!NOTE]
 >
->This feature is available only in `the new Adobe Workfront experience`.
+>This feature is available only in the new Adobe Workfront experience.

 For a better experience when you fill out a custom form, we have improved the way that long custom field labels display.
 When there is enough horizontal space to show them in their entirety, these labels are no longer truncated.